PrestaShop/docs/modules/concepts/hooks/list-of-hooks/moduleRoutes.md

 {{% notice tip %}}
 **Adds route to the PrestaShop router**

-This hook allows your module to add routes to the PrestaShop router with parameters, wildcards, ...
+This hook allows your module to extend default PrestaShop routes with custom ones and map them to your module front controllers.
 {{% /notice %}}